 5.2 Relocation of Tenant’s Equipment.
-Following Tenant’s receipt of a written Notice from Landlord, Tenant agrees to temporarily relocate its equipment to a mutually agreed upon location on the Property (a “Temporary Location”) to facilitate Landlord’s performance of maintenance, repair or similar work at the Property or in or on the Structure, provided that: (a) Landlord pays all costs incurred by Tenant for relocating Tenant’s Equipment to the Temporary Location as well as back to the original location, except to the extent that such maintenance, repair, or similar work is caused by the acts or omissions of Tenant or the installation of Tenant’s Equipment; (b) Landlord gives Tenant at least six (6) months prior written Notice, except in the case of a bona fide emergency which shall include any event that is reasonably likely to result in damage or injury to persons, property, the Structure, or the Property (an “Emergency”), in which event Landlord will provide the greatest amount of notice possible under the circumstances; and (c) except for an Emergency, Tenant shall not be required to relocate its equipment to a Temporary Location more than one (1) time within any five (5) year period.
+Following Tenant’s receipt of a written Notice from Landlord, Tenant agrees to temporarily relocate its equipment to a mutually agreed upon location on the Property (a “Temporary Location”) to facilitate Landlord’s performance of maintenance, repair or similar work at the Property or in or on the Structure, provided that: (a) Landlord pays all costs incurred by Tenant for relocating Tenant’s Equipment to the Temporary Location as well as back to the original location, except to the extent that such maintenance, repair, or similar work is solely caused by the acts or omissions of Tenant or the installation of Tenant’s Equipment; (b) Landlord gives Tenant at least six (6) months prior written Notice, except in the case of a bona fide emergency which shall include any event that is reasonably likely to result in damage or injury to persons, property, the Structure, or the Property (an “Emergency”), in which event Landlord will provide the greatest amount of notice possible under the circumstances; and (c) except for an Emergency, Tenant shall not be required to relocate its equipment to a Temporary Location more than one (1) time within any five (5) year period.
 If Tenant’s use of the Temporary Location requires Tenant to undergo re-zoning or re-permitting, Landlord shall not require Tenant to relocate Tenant’s Equipment, absent an Emergency, until Tenant’s receipt of all Governmental Approvals applicable to Tenant’s use of the Temporary Location.
-Absent relocation requests or projects necessitating relocation of Tenant’s Equipment, Tenant shall cooperate with Landlord’s reasonable requests in connection with other rooftop maintenance matters, including repairs and re-roofing projects.
+Absent relocation requests or projects necessitating relocation of Tenant’s Equipment, Tenant shall reasonably cooperate with Landlord’s reasonable requests in connection with other rooftop maintenance matters, including repairs and re-roofing projects; provided that Landlord shall coordinate such work with Tenant to minimize any interference to Tenant’s operations at the Property.

 6. Maintenance and Repair Obligations.

 6.1 Landlord Maintenance of the Structure.
 Landlord represents and warrants that, to the best of Landlord’s knowledge and without inspection, as of the Effective Date, the Structure, the Structure’s systems and all structural elements of the Structure are in compliance with Applicable Law.
 Throughout the term of this Agreement, Landlord shall maintain, at its sole cost and expense, the Structure and the Property (but not Tenant’s Equipment located thereon) in good operating condition.
+Landlord shall maintain the security measures for the Property that are in effect as of the Effective Date.
 Subject to Sections 3.1 and 5.1 of this Agreement, Tenant may take all actions necessary, in Tenant’s reasonable discretion, to secure and/or restrict access to Tenant’s Equipment, provided that such actions are not otherwise prohibited by Applicable Law or the terms and conditions of this Agreement.